kubernetes/website/content/en/blog/_posts/2019-12-05-kubernetes-1-16-release-interview.md

 LACHLAN EVENSON: I remember back in early 2014, I was working for a company called Lithium Technologies.
 We'd been using containers for quite some time, and my boss at the time had put a challenge out to me-- go and find a way to orchestrate these containers, because they seem to be providing quite a bit of value to our developer velocity.

-So he gave me a week, and he said, go and check out both Mesos and Kubernetes.
+He gave me a week, and he said, go and check out both Mesos and Kubernetes.
 And at the end of that week, I had Kubernetes up and running, and I had workloads scheduled.
 I was a little bit more challenged on the Mesos side, but Kubernetes was there, and I had it up and running.
 And from there, I actually went and was offered to speak at the Kubernetes 1.0 launch in OSCOM in Portland in 2014, I believe.

-<b>CRAIG BOX: So a real early adopter?</b>
+<b>CRAIG BOX: So, a real early adopter?</b>

 LACHLAN EVENSON: Really, really early.
 I remember, I think, I started in 0.8, before CrashLoopBackOff was a thing.
 I remember writing that thing myself.